Abandoned Rails

 South Norfolk Tower - V5.1

-The tower at South Norfolk controlled VGN movements across the diamond.
-The trackage ran just to the left of the structure in this photo.
+The tower at South Norfolk controlled train movements across the diamond with the N&W at the north end of Portlock Yard.
+The Virginian mainline once ran just to the left of the structure in this photo.

 Photo by Jeff Hawkins - February 1, 2002